3 Easy Strawberry Face Mask Recipes to Make at Home

 - Using warm water, rinse off, tackling the sides of your face and under your chin especially.
 Splash your face with cold water to close pores.
 Pat dry with a clean towel.

 The mildly abrasive texture of strawberries makes it an excellent exfoliator that will gently scour dirt, dead cells and excess oils from the skin's surface.
 Honey will gently cleanse your face and also act as a gentle exfoliator to counteract the abrasive nature of the fruit.

 Check out the benefit of honey, the additional ingredient to this mask, below.

 Gentle exfoliator and moisturizer.
 Locks moisture into skin cells, keeping skin smooth and hydrated.
 Lightens acne scars and dark spots.

 - Don't pluck off the strawberry leaves.
-The coarse texture will gently exfoliate and cleanse skin.
+The coarse texture will gently exfoliate and cleanse the skin.

 - Use raw honey for best results.
-Processed honey may irritate skin.
+Processed honey may irritate the skin.

 - Before using any of the masks, its best to first test a small portion of the mask onto your inner elbow or wrist to see if you might be allergic to it.

 - 2 to 3 mashed strawberries